 When you own and wear a wig, you will inevitably need to wash it at some point.
 Washing a lace front wig doesn’t have to be a complicated process, but doing it with care is key.
 The lace used for wigs is delicate and can easily tear or stretch.

-Read on for my advice on the easiest way to wash your wigs!
+Read on for our advice on the easiest way to wash your wigs!
 Be very gentle through each step in the process and you should have excellent results.

 Detailed Steps to Wash a Lace Front Wig (Synthetic & Human Hair)

 Step 1: Before washing any wig, you need to detangle it first.
 Start at the ends of the hair and gently work your way up to the cap, removing tangles as you go.
 For straight hair, use a wide-toothed comb; for curly hair, no matter whether it is a wig, hair extension, or even hair topper, I recommend using your fingers to avoid creating excess frizz.

 Put up to one tablespoon of your favorite wig shampoo in the water and mix it in.
 I like Brandywine Non-Static Shampoo for either synthetic or human hair.
 Use less shampoo for shorter or thinner wigs.

 Step 3: Next, you want to turn the wig cap inside out and place the wig in the bowl of shampoo and water.
 As you swirl the hair gently through the water, evenly coating it with shampoo.
 You can gently work the shampoo through the hair with your fingers.